 Think about Amazon.
 The e-commerce giant is challenging not just retail but so many fields.
 So companies either adapt to Amazon or they go extinct.
 That’s how business works.
 The companies that innovate and get that blend of quality, price and service in the correct balance win!

-It’s very likely that the tariffs issue is not going to go the way that a free-trader like me wants.
+The tariffs issue is not going the way that a free-trader like me wants.
 But from my perspective, I still believe we all benefit when we trade with other nations in a free-trade environment.